-Previously: AC 101 Elective Code: B
+Previously: AC 101 Prerequisite or Parallel: ENG E043

 A study of the basic principles and procedures of the accounting process as they relate to the recording, measurement, and communication of the business entity's financial data.
 Emphasis is placed on the recording process, income determination and the development of financial statements .Substantial lab time will be required in the computer lab.